Proofme-id/Documentation/components_dashboard.md

-# Dashboard
+# Backoffice

-The dashboard is frontend for the ProofMe Api.
+The backoffice is a frontend for managing your Proofme organisation.

 ### Features
 * First installation